srerickson/hello-world/README.md

 # This is my project

+My name is Seth Erickson.
 I am a data services librarian at UCSB.
+My responsibilities include:

+- Teach carpentry workshops
+- Teaching git and github